-Oolong teas are full of anti-oxidants.
-This is one of the main reasons people believe oolong teas help preserve good health.
-Anti-oxidants help your body fight free radicals.
+Oolong teas are full of antioxidants.
+This is one of the main reasons people believe Oolongs help preserve good health.
+Antioxidants help your body fight free radicals.
 Free radicals are by-products of our body's digestive system which contain oxygen.
-These free radicals can do damage to our DNA and our cells.
-So eating a diet high in anti-oxidants assists our body to preserve its health and lighten the load on the aging process.
+These free radicals can do damage to our DNA and cells.
+Eating a diet high in antioxidants is key to maintaining good health and avoiding the pitfalls of the aging process.